 The inspection included a review of policies and procedural documentation relevant to the establishment's licensable activities.
-The inspection also included a review of environmental monitoring data, equipment service records, and temperature monitoring records for consumables, reagents and product storage areas.
-The review of information relating to the quality management system included meeting minutes, incidents, audits, and staff training records.
+The inspection also included a review of environmental monitoring data, equipment service records, temperature monitoring records for the liquid nitrogen (LN2) tanks and the areas used to store consumables and reagents, cleaning and staff training records, risk assessments, incidents, and audits.